-There is money to be made investing in cargos from the New World, but while Marlowe invests in tobacco and potato products, Will would rather invest in building a new theatre.
-But when Will's savings go missing, he is forced to make a rather unusual bargain with his rival Robert Greene.
-Kate's frustration with the lack of roles for women leads her to make a rather dramatic intervention...
+When Will's savings go missing, he is forced to make an unusual bargain with his rival.
+Kate's frustration with the lack of roles for women leads her to make a dramatic intervention.

 The plague leads Will and his friends to escape to the family home in Stratford.
 On the way, they meet three witches who have some surprising predictions to make about Will’s future, leading to a very serious case of house envy.